Skip to main content

 Trace & span

-IronBee records traces for each verification cycle — a structured log of every tool call, with timing.
+IronBee records traces for each verification cycle, a structured log of every tool call, with timing.
 Within a trace, each individual tool invocation is a span.
-The span chart in the console visualizes these as a waterfall diagram, making it easy to see what the agent tested, in what order, and how long each step took.
+The waterfall chart in the console visualizes these as a timeline, making it easy to see what the agent tested, in what order, and how long each step took.

 Analysis